VazkiiMods/BotaniaCD/media/README.txt

 edits got attention from both Vazkii and Kain Vinosec, let alone included in a physical album.
 Modded minecraft was a huge part of my childhood and I'm super glad to be a part of the community in the most insignificant and comically stupid way.
 Thanks, everyone! -Metty

+- corn_entryopinnyum.png: Fanart submitted by corn27182818
+For the second flower, I drew Entropinnyum.
+Don’t remember why, it’s definitely not a starter flower.
+But it’s a neat gimmick.
+Also don’t remember what their design was inspired from (maybe Helltaker or Arknights?).
+Red comes from TNT, at least.
+My headcanon is something like “talks big about 18+ activities but actually has absolutely no experience because they literally explode whenever they get embarrassed”.

+- corn_hydroangeas.png: Fanart submitted by corn27182818
+This was the first drawing I did for Botania, and I tried to make it as good as humanly possible.
+And I chose Hydroangeas to draw first since it’s one of the starter flowers, so I figured it fit the theme.
+The water was pretty difficult; I tried a few different techniques, and I think it came out alright.
+Really took way too much time though.
+The total time was close to 20 hours, one of the longest drawings I’ve ever done.
+That’s also why the other drawings are a bit simpler.
+(I think I’ve since gotten better at not spending excessive time on miniscule details, for the most part anyway.)

+- corn_tater-amogus.png: Fanart submitted by corn27182818
+Sus

+- corn_tater.png: Fanart submitted by corn27182818
+I thought I ought to draw the poster child of Botania at some point.
+(Tater is almost a cult, really, but an agreeable one.)
+I ended up making Tater a femboy.
+It’s ok I guess, but I think he looks too much like Astolfo.
+Oh well.
+I was also thinking about drawing a small comic on making french fries out of Tater, but I never got around to it.

+- corn_tater-hydroangeas.png: Fanart submitted by corn27182818
+Figured I’d raise some chaos by drawing random romance.
+I think it’s pretty cute.
+The pose is from a drawing by KuroTofu /クロウトフof Frostnova x Frostleaf from Arknights (https://www.pixiv.net/en/artworks/89876066).
+They’re quite good and their art style is relatively simple, so I use them as reference a lot.
+Came out pretty good I think.